 Official University Communications and Required Use of UB Email Addresses

 Many official university communications to students are sent to their permanent addresses or university email addresses.
 Students are responsible for ensuring that their permanent addresses and email addresses are kept up to date in the university’s student information systems, and that they regularly read their official email messages sent to their university @buffalo.edu email address.
 New students will find information on their UB email addresses at UBIT’s Getting Started Web pages.

 Copyright Infringement and Illegal Downloading Policies

 The distribution of copyrighted material from their devices connected to UB’s networks, including music, games and videos, without first obtaining the copyright owner’s permission, is a violation of federal law and university policy.
-Copyright owners frequently hire agents to search the Internet for copyrighted materials that are available to others from computer systems on the network.
-UB receives notices from these organizations alleging copyright infringement.
-To download and/or distribute unauthorized copies of copyrighted music recordings and movies is breaking the law and may result in personal legal liability for thousands of dollars in damages.
+Copyright owners frequently hire agents to scan university networks for copyrighted materials that are available to others from computer systems on the network.
+UB receives many notices from these organizations alleging copyright infringement.
+To download and/or distribute unauthorized copies of copyrighted music recordings and movies is breaking the law and may result in legal liability for thousands of dollars in damages.
 Please read UB’s policy on illegal downloading and file sharing at UB’s Digital Copyright Compliance Web pages.